mikron-ia/file-word-counter/README.md

 ## Assumptions

-* The content is irrelevant, only the numbers count; if a file lost 50 words but gained 150, the final result is to be +100
+* The content is irrelevant; if a file lost 50 words but gained 150, the final result is to be increase by 100

 ## Supported files

 * txt
 * md
-* docx - _todo_
+* docx
-* odt - _todo_
+* odt